matildepanarra/UniMate/README.md

   - Implemented analytics engine and insights generation
   - Integrated Langfuse observability and monitoring
   - Managed database design and deployment

-## License

-[Your chosen license - MIT, Apache, etc. - not necessary]

 ---